Port Charlotte distillery

-Port Charlotte distillery (also known as Rhins distillery and Lochindaal distillery) was a Scotch whisky distillery on the island of Islay, off the west coast of Scotland from 1829 to 1929.
-The distillery was based in the village of Port Charlotte 3 km southwest from the Bruichladdich distillery.
+Port Charlotte distillery (also known as Rhins distillery and Lochindaal distillery) is an inactive Islay single malt Scotch whisky distillery on the island of Islay, off the west coast of Scotland.

+The distillery is based in the village of Port Charlotte 3 km southwest from the Bruichladdich distillery.

 History

 Port Charlotte Distillery was a purpose-built distillery, founded in 1829 when it was operated by Colin Campbell.
 In 1831 McLennan & Grant took over for 1 year.
 George McLennan continued until 1835 when he was declared bankrupt.
 It was then operated by Walter Graham around 1837.
 Later the distillery was owned by Hector Henderson and James Lamont of Henderson, Lamont and Company until 1852 when they went bankrupt.
 The lease was sold on with 29 years left for £750.
 It then operated as the Rhins Distillery & company with John McLennan in charge until 1855.

 On 18 May 1861 a fire broke out in the kiln at the distillery which resulted in the destruction of the kiln and about 20 bushels of malt.
 The villagers managed to extinguish the fire before the rest of the distillery was damaged.

 In 1864 the Inland Revenue officer, Francis Gill, who was stationed at the distillery was found drowned on 5 September in Laggan Bay.